syncfusion-content/install-docs/Common/Essential-Studio/Syncfusion-version-supported-os.md

 documentation: ug
 ---

-# Supported OS details for Essential Studio versions
+# Syncfusion Version Supported OS

 The tables in this topic provide the details about what are all Syncfusion versions supported for the corresponding Operating Systems.